nt246/NTRES6940-data-science/analysis/lesson4-collaboration.md

 * Create a new repository in your personal Github account
 * Give repo privileges to a collaborator
 * Collaborate on a repo with your partner
-* Set up a free website through GitHub Pages
+* Describe how to avoid merge conflicts
+* Resolve merge conflicts when they arise

 <br>

 ## Collaborating with GitHub

-We're going to collaborate with a partner to set up a website, which will tie together everything we've been learning.
+We're going to collaborate with a partner to set up a new repository.

 <br>